lupyuen/lupyuen.github.io/src/auto2.md

 4. If the PineCone Branch has tested OK, we  __merge the PineCone (Release) Branch__ to the PineDio Branch.

-    We run our __Automated Testing__ with PineDio Stack to verify that the PineDio Build works OK with LoRaWAN and Touch Panel.
+    We run our __Automated Testing__ on PineDio Stack to verify that the PineDio Build works OK with LoRaWAN and Touch Panel.

 TODO